jhumelsine/jhumelsine.github.io/_posts/2024-04-10-interpreter-design-pattern-implementation.md

     }
 ```

+### Rationals as Value Objects
+The `Rational` implementation is a [value object](https://en.wikipedia.org/wiki/Value_object).
+Its field attributes are final and cannot be modified once set in its constructor.
+This includes reducing its numerator and demoninator into its most reduced form during its construction.
+It also handles improper and mixed fractions.

+This means that in all other arithmetic operations, we don't need to worry about all of these forms.
+We can create a `Rational` string with any integer numerator and denominator values that are created in fractional arithmetic, and `Rational` will do all of the normalization for us automatically.

 ## BinaryOp, SubtractOp and DivideOp Test and Implementation
 With `Rational` done, I can go just about anywhere.
 I’m going to start with `BinaryOp`.
 This expands the scope of the implementation to: